nealod-d93/local-ai-saas/README.md

 Welcome to the **SaaS Virtual Edge Sandbox**!
 This is a completely self-contained, client-side single-page application dashboard designed to simulate a local AI processing infrastructure.

 🌐 **Live Demo:** [nealod-d93.github.io/local-ai-saas/](https://github.io)
+🌐 **To use, please select your AI model in top left corner, then click Intialize Local AI.**
 ---

 ## 🖥️ Hardware Warnings & Requirements

 ⚠️ **GPU Required:** To actually step past the simulation sandboxes into true matrix processing, your system needs a modern GPU layer.
 🔥 **Warning:** I bet your little integrated **Intel HD graphics** will straight up go on fire trying to compute local tensor paths!
 Pull out a real machine (or at least some dual-channel Iris Xe power) before initializing the local cores.
+Please use a RTX card for maximum peformance, if you have one! 🔥

 ---